 T14 is neurotoxic in the adult brain and published data shows it to be a potential key driver of neurodegeneration.

 This new distinct mechanism is being exploited by Neuro-Bio to develop exciting new drugs to treat Alzheimer’s disease.
-T14 can also be measured in blood and Neuro-Bio is developing this biomarker as a companion diagnostic.
+Neuro-Bio can also measure t14 in blood and is developing this biomarker as a companion diagnostic.

 A DISRUPTIVE APPROACH

 - Identified the subset of cells vulnerable to Alzheimer’s Disease (AD)

 - Explained the reason they are prone to degenerate

 - Identified the key pivotal toxic peptide (‘T14’) driving this process

 - Proven that T14 is a feature of the AD brain

 - Developed a novel animal model based on T14

 - Devised a possible blood test whereby T14 could be a biomarker